Special Collections Certificate Planning Tools

 Course Requirements:

-The Graduate Certificate in Special Collections Librarianship develops students’ skills in a variety of areas suitable to work in special collections, archives, and cultural heritage settings via an introductory course and courses spread over four areas of study.
+The Certificate in Special Collections Librarianship develops students’ skills in a variety of areas suitable to work in special collections, archives, and cultural heritage settings via an introductory course and courses spread over four areas of study.

 The certificate is comprised of 15 semester hours (s.h.):